Jenina52112/Employee-Tracker-Challenge/README.md

 ## Description
 This application is a command line application that manages a company's employee database using Node, Inquirer and MySql.
+Through this, user can view, delete, update and filter informations based on selected command.

 ## Installation
 To install this application, clone this repository to your local machine, navigate to the project directory: Employee Tracker challenge and install the dependencies.